Anthony De Ceglie

 From March 2020 to 2021, during his tenure, it increased its weekday readership by 14%, and its Sunday readership by 28%, though some have argued that it has gone in a more tabloid direction under his leadership, and the staff has been reduced.

+In April 2024, De Caglie was appointed Seven West Media's director of news and current affairs and editor-in-chief.

+In May 2025, De Ceglie was appointed chief executive of NRL expansion club the Perth Bears.
+Ray Kuka has been announced as De Ceglie replacement as Seven West Media's director of news and current affairs and editor-in-chief.

 Awards and accolades

 In 2020, De Ceglie won a Walkley Award for Headline, Caption or Hook, in the category of all media, for his "You only had one JobKeeper" line.
 Prior to this, he had already received two Walkleys.
 Additionally, he serves as a trustee of the Channel 7 Telethon trust, a charitable organisation owned by Seven West Media (which also in turn owns WAN).